Capitol Records: Ownership under EMI

-In 1955, the British record company EMI ended its 55-year mutual distribution agreement with RCA Victor and acquired 96% of Capitol's stock for $8.5 million.
+In 1955, the British record company EMI (which evolved into Universal Music Group) purchased Capitol Records, ending the 55-year mutual distribution agreement between EMI and RCA Victor in the Western Hemisphere in 1957.
+EMI acquired 96% of Capitol's stock for $8.5 million.
 EMI built a studio at Hollywood and Vine to match its state-of-the-art Abbey Road Studios in London.

-In the 1950s Decca Records broke its distribution contract with Panart, the first independent Cuban record company.
+In the 1950s, Decca Records broke its distribution contract with Panart, the first independent Cuban record company.
 This provided an opening for Capitol, which then contracted with Panart to have Capitol and Odeon records distributed in Cuba.
 In turn, Capitol distributed Panart records in the United States, growing the export percentage of Panart records from 20 percent to 50 percent.
 This was a coup for Capitol, as RCA Victor up to this point had huge predominance in the United States distribution of Cuban music recordings.

 In 1957, EMI's classical label Angel was merged into Capitol.
 Some classical recordings were issued in high fidelity and stereophonic sound.
 These included William Steinberg and the Pittsburgh Symphony Orchestra, Leopold Stokowski with various orchestras (including the Los Angeles Philharmonic Orchestra) and Sir Thomas Beecham and the Royal Philharmonic Orchestra, as well as light classical albums by Carmen Dragon and the Hollywood Bowl Orchestra and albums of film music conducted by Hollywood composers such as Alfred Newman.

+In the realm of "Sweet Jazz" big-band music, Capitol also joined forces with the bandleader Guy Lombardo starting in the mid 1950s to issue a series of approximately thirty recordings until the late 1960s.

 The Capitol of the World series introduced in 1956 and active into the 1970s encompassed German Beer Drinking Songs, Honeymoon in Rome, Australian Aboriginals, and Kasongo!
 Modern Music of the Belgian Congo.
 Many were produced by Dave Dexter Jr. This series contained over 400 albums.
 It was also in this period that Capitol issued Christmas music recordings from various countries outside the United States.
-In the 1960s Capitol established subsidiary labels: Tower Records and Harvest Records.
+In the 1960s Capitol established subsidiary labels including Tower Records.
 Capitol was the US distributor of the Beatles' Apple Records.

 In October 1979, EMI merged with Thorn Electrical Industries to form Thorn EMI and, due to business models increasingly diverging, on August 16, 1996, Thorn EMI's shareholders voted to demerge.
 The resulting media company was then known as the EMI Group.
+In June 1997, Capitol, together with Virgin Records, absorbed EMI USA, which folded.

+Some American recordings originally owned by Capitol by international artists such as Tina Turner, Joe Cocker and the band Kraftwerk, were merged with EMI Records/Parlophone years before the sale of EMI Group to Universal Music, were included in the Parlophone Label Group (PLG) and were sold to Warner in 2013.